Polish Superliga

-The Polish Superliga, also known as the PGNiG Superliga for sponsorship reasons, is the top men's handball league in Poland.
-The current champion is Vive Kielce, the most titled Polish handball club, maintaining its position at the top of the table continuously since 2012.
-It is currently a 14 teams league from September to May.
+The Polish Superliga, officially known as the Orlen Superliga due to its sponsorship by Orlen, is the top men's handball league in Poland.
+It is currently a 13 teams league, played from September to May.

 The competition was founded in 1956 under the name I Liga and changed its name to Ekstraklasa in 1998.
 Since 2010, it is named Superliga.